awsdocs/AWS-Kinesis-Video-Documentation/doc_source/monitoring-cloudtrail.md

 + [UpdateDataRetention](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_UpdateDataRetention.html)
 + [UpdateStream](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_UpdateStream.html)

-Each log entry contains information about who generated the request\.
-For example, if a request is made to create a stream \(CreateStream\), the user identity of the person or service that made the request is logged\.
-The user identity information helps you determine whether the request was made with root or IAM user credentials, with temporary security credentials for a role or federated user, or by another AWS service\.
-For more information, see the [userIdentity element](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/event_reference_user_identity.html) in the *AWS CloudTrail User Guide*\.
+Every event or log entry contains information about who generated the request\.
+The identity information helps you determine the following:

-You can store your log files in your bucket for as long as you need to, but you can also define Amazon S3 lifecycle rules to archive or delete log files automatically\.
-By default, your log files are encrypted with Amazon S3 server\-side encryption \(SSE\)\.

-You can also aggregate Kinesis Video Streams log files from multiple AWS Regions and multiple AWS accounts into a single Amazon S3 bucket\.
-For more information, see [Aggregating CloudTrail Log Files to a Single Amazon S3 Bucket](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/aggregating_logs_top_level.html) in the *AWS CloudTrail User Guide*\.

-You can have CloudTrail publish Amazon Simple Notification Service \(Amazon SNS\) notifications when new log files are delivered if you want to take quick action upon log file delivery\.
-For more information, see [Configuring Amazon SNS Notifications](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/getting_notifications_top_level.html) in the *AWS CloudTrail User Guide*\.
++ Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.
++ Whether the request was made with temporary security credentials for a role or federated user\.
++ Whether the request was made by another AWS service\.

+For more information, see the [CloudTrail userIdentity Element](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference-user-identity.html)\.

-## Log File Entries for Kinesis Video Streams<a name="kinesis-log-entries"></a>
+## Example: Amazon Kinesis Video Streams Log File Entries<a name="understanding-service-name-entries"></a>

-CloudTrail log files can contain one or more log entries, where each entry is made up of multiple JSON\-formatted events\.
-A log entry represents a single request from any source and includes information about the requested action, any parameters, the date and time of the action, and so on\.
-The log entries are not guaranteed to be in any particular order\.
-That is, this is not an ordered stack trace of API calls\.
+ A trail is a configuration that enables delivery of events as log files to an Amazon S3 bucket that you specify\.
+CloudTrail log files contain one or more log entries\.
+An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on\.
+CloudTrail log files aren't an ordered stack trace of the public API calls, so they don't appear in any specific order\.

-The following is an example CloudTrail log entry\.
+The following example shows a CloudTrail log entry that demonstrates the [CreateStream](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/API_CreateStream.html) action\.

 ```
 {